KeedrinC/tictactoe/README.md

 Players can join a game, make moves, and see their opponent's moves instantly.
 Friends can share and join lobbies.

-## Project Status
-Very much a work in progress and still being actively worked on.
-At this point in time essentially everything still needs to be designed and implemented.

 ## Technologies
 - Rust (Backend)
 - Deno (JavaScript / TypeScript Runtime)